FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/usage-tracking/st-edge_agent.md

 In this use case, {{< SecureTransport/componentshortname  >}} sends the usage events to the Edge Agent.
 Follow this simple procedure to configure usage tracking:

-1. From **Setup > Axway Sentinel/DI**, configure reporting to Edge Agent by following the steps 1-9 as described in <a href="../../c_st_sentinelintegration/t_st_sentinel" class="MCXref xref">Configure SecureTransport to send events to Axway Sentinel</a>.
+1. From **Setup > Axway Sentinel/DI**, configure reporting to Edge Agent by following the steps 1-9 as described in [Configure SecureTransport to send events to Axway Sentinel](../../c_st_sentinelintegration/t_st_sentinel).
 Note that you must use the connection details for Edge Agent and not for Sentinel.
 2. Test and save the configuration.
 3. From **Operations > Server Configuration**:
     1. Set `StatisticsSummary.AutoReportAdditionalInfo` to `true`.
 This is needed in order to periodically generate a Sentinel event with usage information on the {{< SecureTransport/componentshortname >}} instance.